Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

     - Heterogeneous-Agent Proximal Policy Optimisation (HAPPO) algorithm is based on :ref:`MAPPO`.
     - Agent architecture of HAPPO consists of three modules: ``policy``, ``critic``, and ``sequential updating``.
     - In HAPPO, agents have non-shared ``policy`` and shared ``critic``.
-    - HAPPO is proposed to solve cooperative tasks.
+    - HAPPO is proposed to solve cooperative and collaborative tasks.

 Workflow